gergokee/centos6-puppeteer/README.md

 docker image with  [Google Puppeteer](https://github.com/GoogleChrome/puppeteer) installed for **Centos 6 only**

-If you can, please use Centos 7 or higher but cause Centos 6 is EOL.
+If you can, please use Centos 7 or higher cause Centos 6 is EOL.
 Otherwise you can use this tool for Centos6.

 Repo is based on [Google Puppeteer](https://github.com/GoogleChrome/puppeteer) and [docker-puppeteer](https://github.com/alekzonder/docker-puppeteer)